top of page

 Diagnosing Barrel Chest

-To diagnose barrel chest, doctors use a mix of physical exams and medical tests to find the cause and check lung function.
-Here’s how healthcare providers usually diagnose barrel chest:
+To find out if someone has a barrel chest, doctors use a mix of physical exams and some medical tests to see what is causing it and how well the lungs work.
+Here’s how doctors usually check for barrel chest:

 1. Medical History